-How Tom Petty Attempted to Stay on a Roll With ‘Into the Great Wide Open’
+How Tom Petty Tried to Stay on a Roll With ‘Into the Great Wide Open’

 The stirring success of Tom Petty's Full Moon Fever was notable for what it didn't include.
 The 1989 album sold millions, but for the most part was completed – save for key contributions from guitarist Mike Campbell – without the rest of the Heartbreakers.